thatwhocame/thermoReg/README.md

 The sensor is placed at some distance from the control unit so that it can be easily shoved into the climate chamber

-In this (v1.0) version the controller can only control humidity with a dehumidifier and humidifier.
+In this (v1.0) (Pay attention to the new version v1.1!) version the controller can only control humidity with a dehumidifier and humidifier.
 Because the controller was placed in the refrigerator, where there is an accurate temperature control.

 ----------------------------------------------------------------------
 If these materials were useful to you, please subscribe